rcowham/p4benchmark/README.md

         port:
         - master:1666
         - edge01:1666
-        # use_commit: if true (or not present) then commit server will be used.
+        # use_commit: if true (or not present) then commit server will be used (as well as any edge servers defined)
         # If set to false then only other entries in above array (edge servers) will be used.
         use_commit: true
         # user: P4USER value